Burbank High School (Burbank, California)

 Burbank High School is a public high school in Burbank, California.
-It was established in 1908 and opened on September 14, 1914, and its inaugural class had 334 students.
+It was established in 1908 and opened on September 14, 1914, with an inaugural class of 334 students.
 It is a part of the Burbank Unified School District.
 The area had previously been served by the Glendale Union High School District.

 Burbank High began an extensive facility update in 2003, and its first phase of reconstruction was a building housing new classrooms for the entire school.
 By 2005, the campus also had a new gym, pool, visual and performing arts center, parking structure, athletic field, and tennis courts.

-In addition to a core curriculum that satisfies the University of California A-G requirements, Burbank High offers 17 Honors and Advanced Placement classes, a wide variety of visual arts classes, career technical classes and nationally recognized performing arts.
+In addition to a core curriculum that satisfies the University of California A-G requirements, Burbank High offers 22 Honors and Advanced Placement classes, a wide variety of visual arts classes, career technical classes and nationally recognized performing arts.

 History

 Burbank High was first established in 1908.
-Previously students attended Burbank schools until the high school level, when they moved onto Glendale Union High School District.
-After 1908 the Burbank School District withdrew from the Glendale High School district.
-The school was named after a local citizen and land donor, not the American botanist Luther Burbank.
+Previously, students attended Burbank schools until the high school level, when they moved onto Glendale Union High School District.
+After 1908, the Burbank Unified School District withdrew from the Glendale Union High School District.
+The school is named after David Burbank, the founder and namesake of Burbank, California, not the American botanist Luther Burbank.

-Show Choir Program
+Show Choir

 Burbank High is known for its nationally ranked advanced mixed show choir called In Sync, directed by Brett Carroll.
-Also directed by Brett Carroll, is the advanced women's group, "Impressions".
+Also directed by Brett Carroll is the advanced women's group "Impressions."
 The Burbank High School show choir program was ranked number one in the country for 2009 and 2010.
 Burbank High School hosts its own non-competitive show choir competition called Burbank Blast, intended to be held annually starting 2008; starting in 2011, Burbank Blast became a full-fledged judged competition, the first Burbank High has ever hosted.
-Burbank High Show choirs finished the 2010 competition season ranked in the top five overall in the nation.
-This marks the third straight year for this accomplishment.
+Burbank High show choirs finished the 2010 competition season ranked in the top five overall in the nation.
+This marked the third straight year for this accomplishment.

 Journalism

-The school newspaper is titled "The Burbank Bulldog".
+The school newspaper is titled "The Burbank Bulldog."

 The students and staff also publish a yearbook, the Ceralbus.
-"Ceralbus" means "blue and white".
+"Ceralbus" means "blue and white."
 In 2010, Burbank High's 2009 yearbook reached the finalist round in the National Pacemaker Award for the first time.